Estimated reading time: 4 minutes

 Professionals can enhance their skills and learn new ones through continuing education.
 Coursework and training programs provide theoretical knowledge, technical abilities, and practical skill sets.
 Soft skills, such as communication, collaboration, leadership, and emotional intelligence, can also be improved through continuing education.
 These skills are essential for career advancement and success.
 Additionally, continuing education fosters critical thinking, creativity, and cognitive flexibility.
 This adaptive thinking and problem-solving ability allows individuals to implement innovative solutions and excel in dynamic and uncertain work environments.

 Professional Certification and Licensing

-In many regulated fields, professional certification or licensing is required to legally practice and attain specific roles.
+In many regulated fields, professional certification or licensing is required to practice and attain specific roles legally.
 Continuing education enables professionals to meet re-certification and licensing requirements mandated in their industry.
 New certifications also allow individuals to demonstrate updated capabilities, bolster their expertise, and gain credibility with employers.
 Some examples include project management certifications for IT professionals, Peer Support Programs for counselors, and Solar Programs for electricians.
 Such credentials improve perceptions of competence and professionalism.
-Some professions require a specific number of education and training hours to enter the profession, as well as continuing education every two to three years.
+Some professions require a specific number of education and training hours to enter the profession and continuing education every two to three years.
 Usually, education is provided by the institution, while certification, registration, or licensing opportunities are provided by a state agency or certification body independent of the institution.